 Employers must develop a written procedure that includes specific time intervals when lone workers must check-in.
-Using SafetyAware, check-ins and escalation plans are automated, and a 24/7 monitor agent is always ready to assist.
+Using safety technology like SafetyAware, check-ins and escalation plans are automated, and a 24/7 monitor agent is always ready to assist.
 The solution includes multiple ways to communicate, such as a smartphone app, wearables, and satellite devices.

 - Train employees